 Why does this make brands avoid influencers with fake followers?

 Using bots goes against this in every way.
 Brands are increasingly aware that a big follower number only means so much.
 Whilst it’s certainly a help, businesses don’t take it at face value anymore.
-That your audience – big or small – is engaged and interested is what matters most.
+Whether your audience – big or small – is engaged and interested, is what matters the most.
 Bot-driven growth ultimately doesn’t last.
 For businesses, there’s no point investing in influencer marketing which doesn’t show long-term returns.

 How can you tell if someone has fake followers?